HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-27][Active] https://github.com/That3Percent/js-object - A macro for creating JavaScript objects.
 [2019-10-28][Active] https://github.com/PistonDevelopers/dyon - A rusty dynamically typed scripting language.
 Sven Nilsen started this project in early 2016.
 The idea was to make a simple, but convenient scripting language that integrated well with Rust.
 [2019-10-28][Active] https://github.com/immunant/c2rust - C2Rust helps you migrate C99-compliant code to Rust.
 The translator (or transpiler) produces unsafe Rust code that closely mirrors the input C code.
 The primary goal of the translator is to preserve functionality; test suites should continue to pass after translation.
 Generating safe and idiomatic Rust code from C ultimately requires manual effort.
 However, we are building a scriptable refactoring tool that reduces the tedium of doing so.
 You can also cross-check the translated code against the original (tutorial).
 [2019-10-28][Active] https://github.com/d-unseductable/ruru - Native Ruby extensions written in Rust.
+[2019-10-29][Active] https://github.com/eqrion/cbindgen - A project for generating C bindings from Rust code [2019-10-29][Active] https://github.com/KDE/rust-qt-binding-generator - Generate bindings to use Rust code in Qt and QML.
+This code generator gets you started quickly to use Rust code from Qt and QML.
+In other words, it helps to create a Qt based GUI on top of Rust code.
+Qt is a mature cross-platform graphical user interface library.
+Rust is a new programming language with strong compile time checks and a modern syntax.
+[2019-10-29][Active] https://github.com/capnproto/capnproto-rust - Cap'n Proto is a type system for distributed systems.
+You can then use the capnp tool to generate code in a variety of programming languages.
+The generated code lets you produce and consume values of the types you've defined in your schema.
+Values are encoded in a format that is suitable not only for transmission over a network and persistence to disk, but also for zero-copy in-memory traversal.
+That is, you can completely skip serialization and deserialization!
+It's in this sense that Cap'n Proto is "infinity times faster" than alternatives like Protocol Buffers.

 ### Middleware relatives
 [2019-10-18][Active] https://github.com/pingcap/raft-rs - A distributed consensus algorithm implemented in Rust.
 [2019-10-18][Active] https://github.com/crossbeam-rs/crossbeam - Tools for concurrent programming in Rust, RPC, PIPE, SYNC and etc.
 [2019-10-25][Active] https://github.com/jean-airoldie/libzmq-rs - This crate builds and generates bindings from source.
 This means that you do not need to install libzmq. we will only use a subset of libzmq.
 If you'd rather have a complete port, check out rust-zmq. (https://github.com/erickt/rust-zmq)
+[2019-10-29][Active] https://github.com/oam-dev/rudr - Rudr (https://github.com/oam-dev/spec) is an implementation of the Open Application Model (OAM,https://openappmodel.io/) that allow users to deploy and manage applications easily on any Kubernetes cluster with separation of concerns of application developer and operator. sponsored by MS and Alibaba group.

 ### Networking
 [2019-10-18][Active] https://github.com/sfackler/rust-socks